 NMVTIS also serves as a tool for insurance companies to investigate vehicle histories.

-Insurance companies and certain self insurers must report monthly to NMVTIS on the junk and salvage automobiles they obtain.
+Insurance companies must report monthly to NMVTIS on the junk and salvage automobiles they obtain.
 The Anti-Car Theft Act defines a salvage automobile to mean “an automobile that is damaged by collision, fire, flood, accident, trespass, or other event, to the extent that its fair salvage value plus the cost of repairing the automobile for legal operation on public streets, roads, and highways would be more than the fair market value of the automobile immediately before the event that caused the damage.”
 The Department of Justice has also determined that this definition includes all automobiles found to be a total loss under the laws of the applicable state, or designated as a total loss by the insurance carrier under the terms of its policies, regardless of whether an insurance carrier retitles the vehicle into its name or allows the owner to retain the vehicle.
 The determination that “total loss” is included in the definition of salvage is to ensure that the reporting of salvage automobiles is comprehensive.

 Insurance carriers are required to provide NMVTIS with the following information on every salvage vehicle obtained, including total loss vehicles: